 The coronavirus outbreak has thrown us into uncharted and frightening territory.
 There are many unknowns, which makes this global health crisis especially unnerving.
 How long it will last?
-How will impact your business?
+How will it impact your business?
 What will happen to the U.S. and global economy?
 How many people will become ill or die?

 Facing it head on

 Whether you are a global entity or a small business or somewhere in between, now is not the time to put your head in the sand and hope that COVID-19 will magically go away.
 In fact, pretending that it is business as usual could have serious consequences and long-lasting impact.

 Instead, you must take a proactive, thoughtful, and informed approach and keep the lines of communication as open as possible with your employees, colleagues, customers, and constituents.

 Now is the time to step up and take concrete steps that will ultimately help you and your customers stay safer and survive this very difficult time.

 Many of us are overwhelmed with fear, panic, and anxiety.
 I get it.
 For many businesses, the line between a successful year and complete disaster can be alarmingly thin.
 But if you are an entrepreneur, business leader or business owner, now is the time to step up and take some concrete steps that will ultimately help you and your customers stay safer and survive this very difficult time.

 Why is taking a proactive stance on communications so important during a crisis?

 Jonathan Bernstein writes that in the absence of internal and external communications related to a crisis or disaster, “the organization will be perceived as inept, at best, and criminally negligent, at worst.”
 In addition, he says that “stakeholders won’t know what is happening and quickly become confused, angry, and negatively reactive.”

 That’s the last thing you or your business needs during what is already a very difficult time.
 In light of this, here are a few steps you can take now to avoid making a bad situation worse.